espressif/esp-at/docs/en/faq.rst

 .. _faq-first-cmd-busy:

-:ref:`Why does the AT firmware always return the following message after I power up the device and sent the first command? <faq-at-index>`
+:ref:`Why does the AT firmware always return the following message after I power up the device and send the first command? <faq-at-index>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: text